AlirezaMojtabavi/Interactive_Segmentation/README.md

 # Interactive_Segmentation

-My Master Thesis in Tehran University Of Medical Sciences and done in Research Center for Biomedical Technology and Robotics
+My Master Thesis in Tehran University Of Medical Sciences(TUMS) and has been done in Research Center for Biomedical Technology and Robotics(RCBTR)

 ![first test](sample/tums.png)   ![first test](sample/rcbtr.png)